-Other specialist tutors are brought in to cover instrument specific and improvisation sessions.
+Other specialist tutors will be brought in to cover instrument specific and improvisation sessions.

 Andy is one of the UK’s top jazz bass players.
 He has been touring with Joe Brown over 2019/20 and continues to work with Moscow Drug Club.

 He plays for John Etheridge’s Sweet Chorus and Christian Garrick as well as leading Gypsy Jazz guitarists such as Angelo DeBarre, Fapy Lafertin and Gary Potter.
 He has toured Europe, Australia and the USA with Lillian Boutte performing at festivals and jazz clubs.
 His interests stretch from Jazz to Folk, Rock to Classical and currently teaches guitar at Caldicott School.
 Andy is leading the workshop and will spend time in each group assisting the tutors.

 Denny is a virtuoso guitarist, vocalist, arranger and bandleader.
 He honed his chops playing and touring with some of New Orleans finest including Lillian Boutte and members of such notable bands as The Meters, Pee Wee Ellis and the Harry Connick Jnr Big Band.
 He is a regular feature writer for the Guitarist magazine and teaches jazz guitar at Bristol and Bath universities along with being the artistic director of the Bristol Jazz and Blues Festival.
 His most recent project is the Electric Lady Band, which takes the music of Jimi Hendrix and reimagines it for a sixteen piece big band.